-Activists Brace For 2019 Abortion Rights Battles In the States
+Activists Brace For 2019 Abortion-Rights Battles In The States

 Big steps, and small ones

 NARAL Pro-Choice America is promoting those bills.
-But Deputy Policy Director Leslie McGorman says it is also working on incremental efforts to improve abortion access, including legislation allowing a broader range of medical providers — like nurse practitioners and physician assistants — to provide abortions in more states.
+But Deputy Policy Director Leslie McGorman says it is also working on incremental efforts to improve abortion access, including legislation allowing a broader range of medical providers — such as nurse practitioners and physician assistants — to provide abortions in more states.

 "We know that as long as abortion is sort of a one-off procedure, or care that's delivered in a standalone clinic and people sort of don't know what it is, that it's gonna be this part of health care that's sort of viewed that way, that's viewed as sort of marginal," McGorman says.

-Abortion rights opponents are also continuing to pursue their own incremental strategy.
+Abortion-rights opponents also are continuing to pursue their own incremental strategy.

 Americans United for Life has close to 60 model bills aimed at restricting abortion.
 Among them is the Abortion Reporting Act, which requires medical providers to submit detailed reports to health officials about abortion-related complications.

-"This is really designed to make sure that women are informed about those abortion providers that are especially dangerous," the group's president, Catherine Glenn Foster, says.
+"This is really designed to make sure that women are informed about those abortion providers that are especially dangerous," says the group's president, Catherine Glenn Foster.

-Abortion rights advocates say the requirements are intrusive and vaguely defined.
+Abortion-rights advocates say the requirements are intrusive and vaguely defined.
 Planned Parenthood sued last summer to block a similar law in Idaho.

 "There's also a big push to defund abortion facilities, to stop them from getting Title X funding," says Ingrid Duran, of the National Right to Life Committee.